 What Richard Serra is famous for

 Serra’s pieces have always resembled architectural relics more than they have giant sculptures.
-Serra is famous for incorporating curved spaces and arcs, as well as many other elements of architecture in his works.
+Serra is famous for incorporating curved spaces and arcs, as well as many other elements of architecture in his works, such as in his well-known work Tilted Art, 1981.
 Like architects, Serra has also always designed his works in a manner that can be explored by the audience.
 In One Ton Prop, the audience could enter, walk in and out and interact with the artwork.
 The capacity to explore pieces this way allowed the audience to gain a unique experience by touching, feeling and in a way communicating with the works.

 About ‘One Top Prop’